infiniteflight/infiniteflight-docs/getting-started/installing-the-app/iOS.md

 :  Open the App Store by finding and clicking on the App Store icon on your device home screen

 Step 2
-: Using the search function type in Infinite Flight and click search
+: Using the search function, type in Infinite Flight

 Step 3
 : Select Infinite Flight and tap on the price to purchase